 Eating Out in Caltanissetta

 Caltanissetta has various restaurants, cafes and pubs where visitors can find almost any cuisine that are looking for.
 Caltanissetta is especially known for its pizzerias that serve delicious freshly made pizzas in various flavors and toppings.
 The bars here have a relaxing informal ambiance and serve quite a lot of unique cocktail concoctions.
-If you are visiting the city you must try the Granita (lemon juice mixed with shaved ice) and Arangini which are rice balls, both these food items are quite famous locally.
+If you are visiting the city you must try the Granita (lemon juice mixed with shaved ice) and Arancini which are rice balls, both these food items are quite famous locally.
 There are also various tiny restaurants that serve fresh simple regional dishes.

 Shopping in Caltanissetta